d-hackmt/Mini-synth-/README.md

 # Mini-synth-

-if you  know anyhting about sound Production
+if you  know anyhting about sound Production , this is gonna be mad shit for you

 https://synthy.streamlit.app/